jh3nd3rs0n/jargyle/src/site/markdown/reference/server-configuration-settings.md

 **Description:**

-The comma separated list of binding port ranges for the client socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0)
+The comma separated list of binding port ranges for the client socket that is used to connect to the other SOCKS server (default is 0)

 **Value:** [Port Ranges](value-syntaxes.md#port-ranges)